Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-There was a commercially sold adult board game called Chug A Lug, it involved smoking, beer and marijuana, The purpose was to win the most Alcoholic Unnanimous cards and penalties involved liquor store runs, removing clothing or not being allowed to go to the bathroom.
+A commercially sold adult board game called Chug A Lug involved smoking, beer, and marijuana.
+The purpose was to win the most Alcoholic Unanimous cards, and penalties involved liquor store runs, removing clothing, or not being allowed to go to the bathroom.

 An airplane was hijacked to Cuba in 1969, but the passengers didn't think it was real because they saw Candid Camera creator Allen Funt on board.

-Grace Slick (of Jefferson Airplane) the very first person in history to say the 'F word' on American TV, on August 19th, 1969.
+Grace Slick (of Jefferson Airplane) was the first person in history to say the ‘F word’ on American TV, on August 19th, 1969.

-Ted Kennedy (Democrat) was involved with the drunk driving 'Chappaquiddick' incident involving the death of Mary Jo Kopechne.
+Ted Kennedy (Democrat) was involved in the drunk driving ‘Chappaquiddick’ incident involving the death of Mary Jo Kopechne.

 Rock and Roll Death: Rolling Stone Brian Jones drowned.

-Bill Cosby won a man of the year award and jokingly suggested re-naming the award "the nice guy as far as we know" award.
+Bill Cosby won a Man of the Year award and jokingly suggested renaming the “nice guy as far as we know” award.

-Spiritual master and self-proclaimed 'god' in human form named Meher Baba, voluntarily went silent from July 1925 until his death in 1969.
+Spiritual master and self-proclaimed ‘god’ in human form named Meher Baba, voluntarily went silent from July 1925 until he died in 1969.

 The Manson "Family" committed a series of murders, under the influence of Charles Manson's "Helter Skelter" philosophy.
 One of the victims was Sharon Tate and her unborn child.

 US POWs in the Vietnam War used taps to communicate while held in isolation.
-To initiate conversation, they tapped Shave and a Haircut (dah da-da dah dah).
+They tapped Shave and a Haircut (dah da-da dah dah) to initiate conversation.
 The correct response was Two Bits (dah dah).
-Captors, unfamiliar w/the jingle, tapped back the five beats--revealing they weren't American.
+Unfamiliar with the jingle, captors tapped back the five beats, revealing they weren’t American.

-A musician named Jim Sullivan recorded an album called "U.F.O.", which featured strange lyrics about leaving his family and being abducted by aliens.
-Sullivan disappeared six years later without a trace, the only piece of evidence being his abandoned car found on a desert road.
+A musician named Jim Sullivan recorded an album called “U.F.O.,” which featured strange lyrics about leaving his family and being abducted by aliens.
+Sullivan disappeared six years later without a trace, the only evidence being his abandoned car found on a desert road.

-President Nixon's speech writer had prepared a speech "In Event of Moon Disaster" in case Apollo 11 astronauts were stranded on the Moon.
+President Nixon’s speechwriter had prepared an “In the Event of Moon Disaster” speech in case Apollo 11 astronauts were stranded on the Moon.

-FYI - In 1969, it would have been harder to fake the moon landings then actually landing on the moon
+FYI – In 1969, experts say that it would have been harder to fake the moon landings than actually landing on the moon

 Firsts and the Biggest Christmas Gifts